 It is the largest of all flatfish and can grow up to 3 meters and weigh up to 275 kg.
 Fresh halibut meat is sparkling white and firm.
-It is a lean, mild tasting fish whose firm meat holds together well.
+It is a lean, mild-tasting fish whose firm meat holds together well.

-All halibut removals by the commercial fleet are accounted for and included in stock assessments, logbooks are required, commercial halibut landings are only permitted at designated ports.
+All halibut removals by the commercial fleet are accounted for and included in stock assessments, logbooks are required, Commercial halibut landings are only permitted at designated ports.

-The smaller halibut are best for eating, l have found that older fish can be quite wormy.
+The smaller Pacific halibut are best for eating, l have found that older fish can be quite wormy.

-Although, pulling in a big old halibut can be quite the experience, letting it go again makes you feel pretty good too.
+Although pulling in a big old halibut can be quite the experience, letting it go again makes you feel pretty good too.

-When i was a young man of around 13, a couple of friends of mine were fishing at the mouth of Campbell River, they were in a 12 foot rowboat.
+When I was a young man of around 13, a couple of friends of mine were fishing at the mouth of Campbell River, they were in a 12-foot rowboat.
 They latched onto a halibut, a real big halibut.
 This fish dragged the boat almost to Quadra Island and then back to the river mouth.
-They finally got it to the boat after about a 2 hour fight.
-After subduing the fish, they realized it was far to big for them to carry home, so they sunk the boat at the beach, pulled the fish across the boat and bailed it out.
+They finally got it to the boat after about a 2-hour flight.
+After subduing the fish, they realized it was far too big for them to carry home, so they sunk the boat at the beach, pulled the fish across the boat, and bailed it out.